bmellink/Quiz/README.md

 Steps for each button:
 - Add the circuit to allow measurement of the battery voltage (optional) and current driver for the external LED
 - Compile and upload the QuizNode8266 sketch (optionally change the source in case you want to the use the built in LED instead of an external LED)
-- Once the button restarts, you should see an entry appear on the web server interface of the hub and you can assign a name and MP3 file to play when the given button wins.
-The MP3 file will be played on the phone or web browser used to control the quiz hub
+- Once the button restarts, it will connect to the quizhub WiFi network and ping the server.

 ## Web Interface